Microbicide Trials Network

 1. What is the aim of MTN-016, or EMBRACE?

-MTN-016, the HIV Prevention Agent Pregnancy Exposure Registry, is an observational study that seeks to learn whether using a vaginal microbicide or antiretroviral (ARV) tablets – products being tested for preventing HIV – can affect a woman’s pregnancy outcome or her baby’s general growth and development.
-Researchers are conducting the study, also known as EMBRACE (Evaluation of Maternal and Baby outcome Registry After Chemoprophylactic Exposure), because women need a product that will be safe and effective to use all the time, including when they are pregnant.
-The study involves the creation of a database called a registry containing health information about women who either unintentionally got pregnant while in an HIV prevention trial or who participated in a safety study of microbicides during pregnancy.
-In addition, the registry will include information about the health of the babies born to these women.
-Ongoing and future analysis of registry data will help researchers determine if there are any links between product use and problems that can occur with pregnancy, such as miscarriage, premature delivery or birth defects.
-Researchers also will be able to evaluate the effects, if any, products may have on an infant’s first-year development and growth.
-Researchers expect that eventually the registry will contain information from more than 500 women and 300 infants.
+MTN-016, the HIV Prevention Agent Pregnancy Exposure Registry, is an observational study that seeks to learn whether using different antiretroviral (ARV) products being tested to prevent HIV can affect a woman’s pregnancy outcome or her baby’s general growth and development.
+Researchers are conducting the study, also known as EMBRACE (Evaluation of Maternal and Baby outcome Registry After Chemoprophylactic Exposure), because women need HIV prevention products that will be safe and effective to use all the time, including when they are pregnant.
+The study, which began in 2008, involves the creation of a database called a registry containing health information about women who either unintentionally became pregnant while in an HIV prevention trial or who participated in a safety study of vaginal microbicides during pregnancy.
+In addition, the registry includes information about the health of the babies born to these women.
+Ongoing and future analyses of registry data will help researchers determine if there are any links between product use and problems that can occur with pregnancy, such as miscarriage, premature delivery or birth defects.
+Researchers also will be able to evaluate the effects, if any, products may have on an infant’s first-year health and growth.
+To date, the registry includes 420 women and 380 infants.

 2. Why is EMBRACE important?